ussegliog/tornado_example/README.md

 ## Limitations
 Despite several protections, the code remains unstable.
 First of all, the DataBase access across tornado-sqlalchemy is not Thread-Safe.
 A new context manager was created to include scoped session.
 Other problems occur with our Database with for example, sqlalchemy.exc.OperationalError due to a lock on the DB.
 A higher lock could be useful to solve this.

-Besides errors on our database, another limitation consists to handle high concurrence with some tasks launched on a executor (a ThreadPoolExecutor).
-It seems difficult to retrieve status/response for these tasks.
-A memory storage of Future does not work and a more complex storage has to be settled.
+Besides errors on our database, another limitation consists to handle high concurrence with some tasks launched on a executor. **With a ThreadPoolExecutor as executor and with only one tornado process for the application, a memory storage of Futures seems to work**.
+However, for futher implementations (a use of processes for example), a more sophisticated way to shared information should be settled.